By the end of this lesson you should:

 and the Edit or Pointer Tool (the arrow with crosshair) —

 When you first open LiveCode, the edit (pointer) tool is selected and active by default.
 When the edit tool is active you can create and edit objects on your card.
-By switching to the run (browse) tool, you can check to see if what you have created works.
+By switching to the run (browse) tool, you can check to see if your new creation works correctly.
 Switching back to the pointer tool will then let you make changes and modifications.

 It is this ability to instantly switch between edit mode and run mode that constitutes one of LiveCode’s primary advantages over most development environments—its compile-free workflow.
 In most programming environments the developer must make changes to the project, then run a compiler to create a run-time version of the project.
 Only then can he run the application to verify that it is running as expected.
 If there are bugs or other problem he returns to the project, makes the changes, recompiles and retests.
 LiveCode’s ability to allow the developer to switch back and forth between edit and run mode can substantially cut down on development time.